Healthy Homes Assessment Grenada Village

 Grenada Village Healthy Homes Compliance Timeframes

-• Insulation of the underfloor and ceiling is mandatory in all Grenada Village and New Zealand rental houses where it is reasonably practicable to put in.
+• Ceiling and underfloor insulation is a requirement in all Grenada Village and New Zealand rental homes where it is reasonably practicable to install.

-• Property managers and landlords have to keep records that prove compliance with the Healthy Homes Standard that apply or will be applicable during the tenancy of your rental home.
+• Property managers and landlords are required to keep records that demonstrate conformance with any Healthy Homes Standard that apply or will be applied during the tenure of the rental property.

-• Private landlords and property managers should ensure their rental properties conform to the Healthy Homes Standards within 90 days of a newly renewed, extended or changed Tenancy.
+• Private landlords and property managers must ensure their rental properties comply to the Healthy Homes Standards within 90 days of a newly renewed, extended or changed tenant.

-• All households let from Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered are required to comply with the Healthy Homes Standards regardless of the date when the tenancy started.
+• All homes which are rented by Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers are required to comply with the Healthy Homes Standards regardless of when the tenancy began.

 Unreasonable Gaps & Holes